mauroseb/mauroseb.github.io/_posts/2019-10-25-troubleshoot-networks-like-netdev.md

 ...
 {% endhighlight %}

 So in the previous example it can be observed that the process being checked is **ovs-vswitchd** and the funciton **security_netlink_send()** is consuming 95% of the CPU that the process is using.
 In this case it turned out to be a bug in openvswitch miscalculating the size of a netlink message.
+More on netlink in a future post.

-The tool is extremely powerful.
 One can also see what a given CPU or group of CPUs is doing at a given point in time with **-C** flag.

 {% highlight shell %}
-$ perf top -C 0-2,3 -g
+$ perf top -C 0-2,4 -g
 {% endhighlight %}

 A similar result can be achieved using the **ftrace** facility directly by configuring **/sys/kernel/debug**.
 I have created a small script called [ftrace-2.sh](https://gist.githubusercontent.com/mauroseb/29d2e8664899aa2e1206e3a55b334aba/raw/5b462e5028bc17ca31e29559cd35b7157dc9bbb9/ftrace-2.sh
 ) to help me capture this data.
-This can come handy specially in **NFV** troubleshooting where a CPU has a single task of processing packets (running poll-mode driver thread) and any interruption or preemption from ot thread could bring packet drops.
-Hence if I see a packet drop, I want to know exactly what kernel or userspace threads are taking that CPU.
+This can come handy specially in **NFV** troubleshooting where a CPU has a one and only task of processing packets of a given NIC/queue (running poll-mode driver thread), and any interruption or preemption from other thread could create packet drops.
+Hence if I see a packet drop, I want to know exactly what kernel or userspace threads are being run in that CPU to draw to conclusions.

-Another versatile tool to trace packets being dropped is **dropwatch**.
+As mentioned before, nother versatile tool to trace packets being dropped is **dropwatch**.
 This tool will basically report every time the **skb_free()** function is called and from which function.
 An **SKB** is the data structure that represents a packet in the kernel space, buffer which needs to be released after it is no longer useful when the packet dropped.
-There are many valid reasons why the **SKB** memory should be freed, however when there is an spurious drop it will also show up in the list.
+There are many valid reasons why the **SKB** memory should be freed, however when there are spurious drops, they will also show up in the list.

 {% highlight shell %}
 # yum install -y dropwatch dropwatch-debuginfo